naiiiden/testimonials-grid-section/README.md

 ### Mobile design
 ![mobile](/design/mobile-design.jpg)

-I think the challenge was meant to be done using grid, but I flexbox was much easier.
+I think the challenge was meant to be done using grid, but using flexbox instead was much easier.

 ## Live preview
 https://naiiiden.github.io/testimonials-grid-section/